TouchSurgery/android-tech-test/README.md

 # Digital Surgery Android Tech Test

-We would like you to spend a few hours on the following technical task:

-Create an app with two screens:
+We would like you to spend a few hours on the following technical task - create an Android application with two screens.

 ### Procedure Page
 This should be the home page of the app.
 It should have a list of procedures cards/cells, each with a thumbnail image and a name.
 This information can be acquired from the [procedures endpoint](#Endpoints).
 Clicking on one of the procedure cards/cells should take the user to the next page.